6 Outstanding Johns Hopkins Essays That Worked for 2024

 Organize your thoughts

 Begin drafting this Johns Hopkins supplemental essay by thinking about who you are.
-Start a list of your key qualities and categorize each item using the criteria in the Johns Hopkins essay prompt: your interests, background, identity, and community.
+First, write a list of your key qualities.
+Then, categorize each item using the criteria in the Johns Hopkins essay prompt: your interests, background, identity, and community.

 Next, shift to your background.
 Think about where you come from and how these places and experiences have made you who you are.
 In your Johns Hopkins essay, you’ll want to avoid cliché, overly sentimental aspects of your background.
-For example, having a parent who attended Johns Hopkins may have shaped why you want to attend, but this doesn’t tell Admissions Officers anything interesting about you or what you hope to learn at Johns Hopkins.
-Look for experiences that sparked intellectual curiosity.
-Are you a softball player that spent a season perfecting your pitch but, in the process, began learning about physics?
+For example, having a parent who attended Johns Hopkins may have shaped why you want to attend.
+However, this doesn’t tell admissions officers anything interesting about you or what you hope to learn at Johns Hopkins.
+So, these types of topics won’t lend to crafting impressive Johns Hopkins supplemental essays.

-Then, move to identity.
-When categorizing identity in this Johns Hopkins essay, you may automatically default to the classic definitions: ethnicity, gender, age, religious beliefs, etc. While there’s nothing wrong with starting here, think outside of the box for this Johns Hopkins essay prompt.
+After exploring your background, move to identity.
+When categorizing identity in this Johns Hopkins essay, you may automatically default to the classic definitions: ethnicity, gender, age, religious beliefs, first-generation college student , etc. While there’s nothing wrong with starting here, think outside of the box for this Johns Hopkins essay prompt.
 Are you a contrarian?
 An activist?
 A pessimist?
 Thinking about the less obvious ways that you self-identify can help you write an interesting Johns Hopkins essay.

 Tell the Story